Phill Jupitus: Art

 Early in his career Jupitus drew cartoons which appeared in the NME, Time Out, Radio Times and The Guardian.
 In 2019 he started studying a degree in fine art at the Duncan of Jordanstone School of Art, Dundee University.
 He has also curated collections for the Art UK website.
 He wrote the foreword for the book Leigh Art in which he reminisces about childhood visits to Leigh-on-Sea and his enjoyment for the annual Leigh Art Trail.

 Personal life

-Jupitus is married with two children and as of 2018 lives in Fife.
+Jupitus is married with children; as of 2018 he lives in Fife, Scotland, but prior to the move was living in Southend-on-Sea.
 His daughter Emily is an "Elf" (researcher and writer) for the game show QI.

 He is a fan of West Ham United football club and the Boston Red Sox baseball team.

 Jupitus discussed his arachnophobia with the writer and broadcaster Suzy Klein on the BBC Radio 4 programme I'm Suzy, and I'm a Phobic, which was broadcast in January 2013.

-Jupitus is also a keen apiarist, winning several prizes at the National Honey Show 2002.